rithishsamm/myTutorialHell/Containerization/docker-otherDocs/Docker for Beginners + Advanced - What is Docker, Introduction to Containers.md

  containers. containers are running  your applications inside it.

 e.g.: ANALOGY:
-example: you have a dish,  you are eating a cup bowl of noodles that has that has like vegetables in it and as well and your friend lives in bangalore named sam.  you're bangalore.
+example: you have a dish,  you are eating a cup bowl of noodles that has that has like vegetables in it and as well and your friend lives in bangalore named sam.  you're Bangalore.

-i'm like living in new delhi. different different cities and  states so i'm like
+I'm like living in new Delhi. different different cities and  states so I'm like
 - hey sam this noodle soup is amazing would you like to try it.
-- someone's like yeah sure but i'm like  you are in bangalore though how can i give you my noodle soup
+- someone's like yeah sure but i'm like  you are in Bangalore though how can i give you my noodle soup
 - here take my noodle soup i'll ship it in a box take your noodle soup -does that make sense? n.o because by the time the noodle soup will reach sam. it will be like very bad . and also it's it doesn't make sense to share the running application to my friend.